Groggy-Cheesecake/Groggy-Cheesecake/README.md

 ### More About Me

-I have been in the insurance and financial industry for over 13 years, specializing in high level reviews, analysis, and sales.
+I have been in the insurance and financial industry for over 14 years, specializing in high level reviews, analysis, and sales.
 I joined the SWA team in 2018 team and have performed a variety of critical functions, including Digital Marketing Management, Analysis in case design and the creation of Forensic Reviews® at [Sheridan Wealth Advisors.](https://www.sheridanadvisors.com)

 Today, we also provide complimentary assistance for business owners beginning to plan an exit strategy for the sale of a company.

 We supply companies with assistance in filing for the federal government’s complicated Employee Retention Credits.
 That can provide needed and substantial cash for businesses harmed by government required Covid-19 rules lockdowns.
+To Date we've helped over 1,600 business owners, totaling more than $125,000,000 in benefits to them.

 Outgrowing advisors is an issue successful business owners run  into periodically.
 We provide a complimentary service  that introduces them to senior partners at major national law, accounting, and wealth management firms.